boggydigital/yet/README.md

 ## Advanced scenarios

 All advanced scenarios are detailed below.

-### Downloading all channel and user videos

-Most channels and user pages contain playlist links to all uploads.
-For example: on a channel page look for "Uploads" section and a "PLAY ALL" link - this link can be used as a playlist-id.

 ### Downloading videos that require authentication